AropetJ/bantubox/README.md

 8. Followed by enabling networking tools like ps, ifconfig using the net namespace
 9. We then implement cgroups for resource utilization control
 10. Future features will include stopping and listing of available containers

+## Contributing

+Contributions to BantuBox are welcome.
+Please follow these steps to contribute:
+- Fork the repository.
+- Create a new branch for your feature.
+- Commit your changes.
+- Push to the branch.
+- Submit a pull request.

+## Acknowledgements

+- ALX for giving me the platform and structure to learn and become a better software engineer.
+- My peers and community members for their support and contributions.

+## Licensing
+This application is free to use for anyone who comes across it